 - How carved-out pharmacy benefits fits into today’s healthcare market

-- Value of a carved-out arrangement for non-Fortune 100 companies
+- Value of a carved-out arrangement for middle market employers

-- How to find out if carved-out pharmacy is best for your clients
+- Three reasons why a carved-out pharmacy contract may be best for your self-funded clients

-Corporate mergers, acquisitions, and new subsidiaries dominated the pharmacy benefit industry last year.
-CVS Health buying Aetna, Cigna buying Express Scripts, and Anthem starting its own pharmacy benefit manager (PBM) – to name a few.
+Corporate mergers, acquisitions, and new subsidiaries dominated the pharmacy benefits industry last year.
+CVS Health buying Aetna, Cigna buying Express Scripts, and Anthem starting its own pharmacy benefits manager (PBM) – to name a few.
 With the emergence of these new healthcare entities, many are wondering how carved-out pharmacy arrangements fit in to the conversation.

 For non-Fortune 100 companies, or those in the middle market, carving-out pharmacy is still a critical component of managing health care benefits, especially for self-funded employers.
 Without having the scale of the large enterprises, non-Fortune 100 companies continue to face a financial, service and clinical disadvantage in many carved-in pharmacy arrangements.
 Under a carved-in plan, your clients are in a bundled medical and pharmacy benefits contract.
 As a result, they are sacrificing aggregate purchasing and contract negotiation opportunities that have the potential to yield substantial prescription drug savings for their plan and their members.
-In contrast, a carved-out pharmacy arrangement unbundles the pharmacy from the medical benefit and provides the dedicated pharmacy expertise and tailored solutions that are necessary components for ensuring that their pharmacy benefit receives the same due diligence as the medical benefit.
+In contrast, a carved-out pharmacy arrangement unbundles the pharmacy from the medical benefit and provides the dedicated pharmacy expertise and tailored solutions to ensure that their pharmacy benefit receives the same due diligence as the medical benefit.

 For non-Fortune 100 companies, carving-out pharmacy is a critical component of sustainable healthcare benefit plans. #carveout #pbm

-Carving-out really is about having the ability to access three things: transparency, control, and insights.
+Carving-out the prescription drug program really is about having the ability to access three things: transparency, control, and insights.

 Carving-out gives your clients access to their pharmacy utilization and pricing data, giving them transparency into what’s really happening with their benefits.
-When a company is carved-in, they can’t see the details behind their contract, and have no guaranteed rights when it comes to pharmacy contract terms.
-Carving out allows the employer to see the claims data and detailed-level reporting for their organization.
+When a company is carved-in, they can’t see the details behind their contract and have no guaranteed rights when it comes to pharmacy contract terms.
+Carving out pharmacy allows your clients to see the claims data and detailed-level reporting for their organization.
 In turn, you and they have a clear understanding of what they’re getting for their money and have the ability to put pricing and performance guarantees in place to support their budget and goals.

-An employer may receive data on their trend and performance from an insurer under the carved-in arrangement, but unless you have someone on staff with the expertise to be able to interpret the data and pinpoint your clients’ specific risk areas, it’s probably not helping your decision-making process.
-When your clients carve-out their pharmacy benefits, specifically with a pharmacy benefit optimizer (PBO), not a PBM, they will have access to dedicated pharmacy teams that know how to examine their data and provide recommendations tailored to your clients’ objectives, not the PBM’s.
+You or your clients may receive data on their trend and performance from an insurer under the carved-in arrangement, but unless you have someone on staff with the pharmacy expertise to be able to interpret the data and pinpoint your clients’ specific risk areas, it’s probably not helping your decision-making process.
+When your clients carve-out their pharmacy benefits, specifically with a pharmacy benefit optimizer (PBO), not a PBM, they will have access to dedicated pharmacy teams that know how to examine their pharmacy claims data and provide recommendations tailored to your clients’ objectives, not the PBM’s.
 This level of clear, transparent guidance is what you and your clients need to make informed decisions that will lead to a lower-cost, fully optimized pharmacy benefits program.

 Despite what some carriers may say, carving-out still provides critical insights and value for companies that want to effectively manage their pharmacy spend.
-Rather than sit back and wait for some magic moment, you can act now to ensure their pharmacy benefit arrangement is serving them well.
-The best way to understand the options is to undergo a market check, compare the alternatives, and make a change if warranted.
+Rather than sit back and wait for some magic moment, you can act now to ensure your clients’ pharmacy benefit arrangement is serving them well.
 Making changes on your terms, instead of being forced into unwanted changes, is the only way you can ensure your clients are protected and equipped with a sustainable pharmacy arrangement.